 We also accept a degree that has been taught and assessed in English from a university on our list of approved universities in non-majority English speaking countries (non-MESC).

 If you are not a national of a majority English speaking country, then your degree must be no more than three and a half years old at the beginning of your programme of study.

 Find out more about our language requirements:

-We have funding for all students although we would encourage you to try and obtained your own funding sources in the first instance.
+We offer funding for high quality applicants, although we would encourage you to try and obtained your own funding sources in the first instance.